joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 ## Indexing

 Om Next supports a first class notion of *identity*.
-While React component do provide a kind of identity, Om Next provides a stronger model that can cut across the component tree.
+While mounted React components do provide a kind of identity, Om Next provides a stronger model that can cut across the mounted component tree.
 In addition this model deliver powerful debugging and reasoning facilities over those found in React itself.